gitwzl/MOTBench/README.md

 # MOTBench
-Menu OCR and translation evaluation criteria
+Menu OCR and translation evaluation benchmark for VLLMs